Shailly0502/Tech_diwane_Idea_submission_ppt/README.md

 ![cheque image](https://github.com/Shailly0502/Tech-Diwane/blob/f6b6ac386f94a1ac83bbad23283a2805e63eccee/cheque.jpeg)

-* After cleaning or extracting useful detection from OCR list, the information of the account holder is used to compare with the it's existing record information in database __so as to verify if payee is genuine or not__ and _this process is known as __Verification Process__ & is the most crucial part of the whole process._
+* After cleaning or extracting useful detection from OCR list, the extracted information of the payer is used to compare with it's existing record information in database __so as to verify if payer is genuine or not__ and _this process is known as __Verification Process__ & is the most crucial part of the whole process._

-* For complete verification of payee, verification of different extracted information takes place with the help of ML modules.
+* For complete verification of payer, verification of different extracted information takes place with the help of ML modules.

   * __Signature Verification__ is done with the help of __signver module__ that contains __sub-modules__ such that: